What better way to spend Halloween than journeying through Irish myths, legends, and horror stories?

 The Hill of Slane is accessible at all times, and there is no entry fee.

-Stop 2: Loughcrew, Oldcastle, Co.
+Irish Halloween Tour Stop 2: Loughcrew, Oldcastle, Co.
 Meath

-Loughcrew, also called “The Storied Hills” or “Mountain of the Witch,” is one of Ireland’s major passage tomb sites (the others are Bru na Boinne, Carrowkeel and Carrowmore), all believed to date back to around 3200 B.C.
+Loughcrew, also called “The Storied Hills” or “Mountain of the Witch,” is one of Ireland’s major passage tomb sites (the others are Bru na Boinne, Carrowkeel, and Carrowmore), all believed to date back to around 3200 B.C.
 The site is made up of clusters of cairns (manmade, pyramid-like stone piles) around hills.

 The winter solstice at Newgrange is well known, but the lesser-known Equinox illumination at sunrise occurs at Loughcrew.
 The backstone of the chamber is illuminated by a beam of light at sunrise on the Spring and Autumnal Equinoxes.

-Myth says that the monuments of Loughcrew were created by a witch flying overhead who dropped large stones from her apron.
+The myth says that the monuments of Loughcrew were created by a witch flying overhead who dropped large stones from her apron.

 Admission to the site is free, but be aware that the climb to Loughcrew is quite steep.

-Stop 3: Navan Fort & The King’s Stables Armagh, Co.
+Irish Halloween Tour Stop 3: Navan Fort & The King’s Stables Armagh, Co.
 Armagh

 Navan Fort is a historical royal fortress on Killylea Road in Co.
 Armagh.
 The ancient monument was a stronghold of the kings of Ulster around 700 B.C.
-The Fort was the center of King Conchobor mac Nessa and his Red Branch Knights.
+The Fort was the center of King Conchobar mac Nessa and his Red Branch Knights.

 Navan Fort is surrounded by a bank with a ditch inside, suggesting that it was a ceremonial, rather than defensive, site.